jonatan-c/challenge-authentication-mern/README.md

 ```

 I push the env files to make it easier to run the app.
 In a real app, I would not do this.
 How this is a app minor I did not use test and I did not use a logger.
-In a real app I would use it.
+I did not used prettier , eslint , husky, convetional commit and branches (prod, staging , dev) to manage a standard code.